byambaa1982/categorize/README.md

 0   | The Pushy Goat             | 509 N Lorraine | Our mission at The Pushy Goat is to care for t...| None 1   | HALO Day Spa	 	    | 1307 N Rose Hill Rd | Halo specializes in organic healing therapies....   | Spa 2   | Salon Modern Classics            | 9511 Antioch Rd | Full service Salon for EVERYONE!
 We care about...| Beauty

+If you have anything to ask, please contact me clicking following link?

+www.fiverr.com/coderjs

+Thank you